Thermiee/catalog-of-my-things/README.md

 # Project Name

-> Description the project.
+> > In this project, you can create items (games, music albums, books) and store them in a database.
+This is Ruby capstone project for Microverse program.

 ## Built With

+- Ruby
+- Gem
-- Major languages
+- Terminal
-- Frameworks
+- PostgresSQL
-- Technologies used
+- RSpec

 ## Live Demo (if available)